twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog
-These buttons appear in the corners of the version number and copyright info.
+These buttons are only in version 6.0 & above and are located in the corners of the version number, copyright info and the company's website.
 * **Clr** (top left corner) – Removes registration info to make the program unregistered.
 * **Crash** (top right corner) – Displays a critical error when clicked.
 * **Trial** (bottom right corner) – Restart trial period for use with unregistered copies beyond the grace period of 30 days.